-PayPal: All testers are paid through PayPal.
+PayPal: All participants are paid through PayPal.
 Payment for a 15-20 minute website or mobile recorder test is $10, and $15 for a webcam test.
-Please note that you will not be paid for your tester application sample video.
+Please note that you will not be paid for your UserTesting participant application sample video.

 UserTesting doesn't withhold any taxes from payments.
-As a tester, you are an independent contractor and responsible for determining and paying any tax liabilities incurred from payments received by UserTesting.
+As a participant, you are an independent contractor and responsible for determining and paying any tax liabilities incurred from payments received by UserTesting.

 Payment Time: Payment is received exactly 7 days after the test is completed, including the time of day.
 So if you complete a test at 5:00pm, you should expect to be paid at around 5:30pm, 7 days later.
 Occasionally PayPal has 24-48 hour delays on payments, so please wait an extra 48 hours before contacting support about a payment issue since it should resolve itself.